micmejia/bible-dump/NKJV/Luke/Luke 8.md

 Now when the woman saw that she was not hidden, she came trembling; and falling down before Him, she declared to Him in the presence of all the people the reason she had touched Him and how she was healed immediately.

 ###### 48
-And He said to her, "Daughter, [^q]be of good cheer; your faith has made you well.
+And He said to her, "Daughter, be of good cheer; your faith has made you well.
 Go in peace."

 ###### 49
 While He was still speaking, someone came from the ruler of the synagogue's _house,_ saying to him, "Your daughter is dead.
-Do not trouble the [^r]Teacher."
+Do not trouble the Teacher."

 ###### 50
 But when Jesus heard _it,_ He answered him, saying, "Do not be afraid; only believe, and she will be made well."

 ###### 51
-When He came into the house, He permitted no one to go [^s]in except [^t]Peter, James, and John, and the father and mother of the girl.
+When He came into the house, He permitted no one to go in except Peter, James, and John, and the father and mother of the girl.

 ###### 52
 Now all wept and mourned for her; but He said, "Do not weep; she is not dead, but sleeping."